leighsmith/midisport-macos/README.md

 support their version of the driver since 2009, as their newer devices do not use that driver.
-With the move by Apple to MacOS v10.14 and onwards to no longer support 32 bit drivers, I have modified and updated my original code that was donated, to now compile as 64 bit versions on these latest MacOS versions, so MIDISPORT owners can continue to support and operate their hardware.
+With the move by Apple to MacOS v10.14 and onwards to no longer support 32 bit drivers, I have modified and updated my original code that was donated, to now compile as Universal (Intel and ARM) 64 bit versions on these latest MacOS versions, so MIDISPORT owners can continue to support and operate their hardware.

 Necessary Disclaimer:
 ---------------------